wesbragagt/devx/README.md

 DevX is a utility script that installs some nice tools for fast filesystem navigation and editing.

+## Why?

+Imagine you ssh into a server that you need to do some work around files and the standard navigation just seems too slow.
+Well now you can utilize this tool to give you a boost on that navigation and editing.

 ## Getting Started

 ### Requires